John Harris (Australian settler)

-John Harris (1754 – April 1838) was a military surgeon, naval officer and landowner, who arrived in New South Wales on the second fleet and ultimately became one of the major landowners in New South Wales, Australia.
+John Harris (1754 – April 1838) was a military surgeon, naval officer and landowner, who arrived in New South Wales on the Second Fleet and ultimately became one of the major landowners in New South Wales, Australia.

 Early life

-John Harris, who was the son of John and Ann Harris was born in 1754 on the Moy McIlmurry farm in Moneymore, County Londonderry, Ireland.
-Harris lived a prosperous life, with his family working as tenant farmers on the Salters Company which received a grant from the Crown in 1611.
+John Harris, the son of John and Ann Harris, was born in 1754 on the Moy McIlmurry farm in Moneymore, County Londonderry, Ireland.
+Harris lived a prosperous life, with his family working as tenant farmers on the Salters Company, which received a grant from the Crown in 1611.
 In Harris’ early schooling years, he was taught Latin, mathematics and classics, however, there was no evidence in any higher education except studying at the University of Edinburgh for a medical profession.

 In 1789, an opportunity arose for Harris to join the 102nd army regiment and travel to New South Wales on the Second Fleet and included an instant promotion.
-Harris agreed to the opportunity and was immediately promoted to Surgeon.
-The Second Fleet was a stressful voyage due to sickness and loss of life and Harris was caught in disputes between officers and masters of the Neptune.
+Harris agreed to the opportunity and was immediately promoted to surgeon.
+The Second Fleet was a stressful voyage due to sickness and loss of life and Harris was caught in disputes between officers and masters of Neptune.